-New Blog Posts Don’t Show Up Right Away
+New Blog Posts or Content Changes Don’t Show Up Right Away

 Specify the page for posts in WordPress